So, “what caused the mortgage crisis” anyway? In case you hadn’t heard, we went through one of the worst housing busts in our lifetimes, if not ever.

 Recently, a new phenomenon came along where banks and mortgage lenders would originate home loans and quickly resell them to investors in the form of mortgage-backed securities (MBS) on the secondary market (Wall Street).

 This method, known as the “originate to distribute model,” allowed banks and lenders to pass the risk onto investors, and thereby loosen guidelines.

 The result was casual underwriting, less oversight, and more aggressive financing, which ultimately led to a lot of bad home loans being made.

 Banks and lenders also relied on distribution channels outside their own roof, via mortgage brokers and correspondents.

 They incentivized bulk originating, pushing those who worked for them to close as many loans as possible, while forgetting about quality standards that ensured loans would actually be repaid.

 Because the loans were being sliced and diced into securities and sold in bulk, it didn’t matter if you had a few bad ones here and there, at least not initially…

 Fannie Mae and Freddie Mac

-Of course, banks and lenders modeled their loan programs on what Fannie and Freddie were buying, so one could also argue that these two “government-sponsored enterprises” also did their fair share of harm.
+So one could also argue that these two “government-sponsored enterprises” (GSEs) also did their fair share of harm.

 At the same time, they also had lofty affordable housing goals, and were instructed to provide financing to more and more low- and moderate-income borrowers over time, which clearly came with more risk.